tavaresgerson/mysql-docs/v8/en/06 MySQL Programs [Pending]/38-mysqldump.md

 #### DDL Options

 Usage scenarios for `mysqldump` include setting up an entire new MySQL instance (including database tables), and replacing data inside an existing instance with existing databases and tables.
 The following options let you specify which things to tear down and set up when restoring a dump, by encoding various DDL statements within the dump file.

 *  `--add-drop-database`

-  <table><col style="width: 30%"/><col style="width: 70%"/><tbody><tr><th>Command-Line Format</th> <td><code>--add-drop-database</code></td> </tr></tbody></table>
+  <table><tbody><tr><th>Command-Line Format</th> <td><code>--add-drop-database</code></td> </tr></tbody></table>

   Write a `DROP DATABASE` statement before each `CREATE DATABASE` statement.
 This option is typically used in conjunction with the `--all-databases` or `--databases` option because no `CREATE DATABASE` statements are written unless one of those options is specified.

   ::: info Note